 While it’s illegal to camp on the beaches on Oahu, one of the best kept secrets is that you can fish in the ocean all night.
 So if you buy a cheap fishing pole and toss a line in the water before you pitch your tent, you’re not technically camping, just fishing!
 You’ll likely see a few locals doing the same thing while you’re out there.

-One of our absolute favorite things to do in Hawaii is to camp out at the end of Farrington Highway.
+One of our absolute favorite things to do on Oahu is to camp out at the end of Farrington Highway.
 It’s highly unlikely that you’ll be bothered by anyone if you choose to spend a night on the beach there, even if you don’t have the requisite fishing pole